woodendoors7/NuclearOptionDocs/static/pages/GGM/index.md

 ### Details
 ---

 Just like the AGM missiles, it uses optical guidance to target destroy vehicles, with the difference of being launched from ground vehicles instead of in-the-air aircraft.
-Infantry fighting vehicles possess anti-armor missile launcher, which are used for launching this missile.
+Infantry fighting vehicles possess anti-armor missile launchers, which are used for launching this missile.

 Its effective range is 4km, therefore it has to be used from a relatively close distance compared to Air-to-Ground missiles with higher ranges.

-> "Ground-launcher anti-armor missile"
+> "Ground-launched anti-armor missile"